Sting (wrestler): TNA World Heavyweight Champion (2007–2008)

 After that, Sting started a feud with the TNA World Heavyweight Champion Kurt Angle.
 First, on the August 30 episode of Impact!
 Sting defeated Styles, Christian Cage, and Samoa Joe in a four-way match to become the co-holder of the TNA World Tag Team Championship with Angle, but lost it 10 days later against Adam "Pacman" Jones and Ron Killings at No Surrender on September 9.
-Sting would face Angle for the TNA World Heavyweight Championship at Bound for Glory on October 14, where Sting won his first TNA World Heavyweight Championship.
 However, he would lose the title back to Angle just eleven days later on Impact!, when Kevin Nash interfered on Angle's behalf.
 Sting would face Angle and Nash at Genesis on November 11, with the debutant Booker T as his mystery partner.
 As per the stipulation, whoever scored the pinfall in the match would win the TNA World Heavyweight Championship, which Angle won after pinning Sting to retain the TNA World Heavyweight Championship.
 This would be the final TNA appearance of Sting in 2007, as he would take some time off to be with his family.

 Sting then made his official return on the March 27, 2008 live episode of Impact!.
 At Lockdown on April 13, he teamed with Team Cage (Christian Cage, Kevin Nash, Rhino, and Matt Morgan) and defeated Team Tomko (Tomko, AJ Styles, James Storm, and Team 3D).
 After the TNA World Tag Team Championship was vacated, Jim Cornette held a Deuces Wild Tag Team Tournament to determine the new champions.
 Four teams were already in the Sacrifice finals, while Cornette named eight wrestlers as the "Egotistical 8".
 Sting's partner was James Storm and on May 11 at Sacrifice on May 11, they came up short due to their inability to get along, and towards the end, Sting attacked Storm and walked out.
 Sting was not seen after that except in an interview which talked about his career and his eventual retirement.